TRSasasusu/Jam5PingBox/README.md

 # Diorama

 Lore of a Nomai named Ping.
+Explore why there are modding jams in the Outer Wilds universe.

 An entry for Outer Wilds modding Jam 5.

-## Note

-Currently, it is an open beta version, so there is NO MUSIC sadly...